 College Extra Help

-If you need to pass an important test, get extra help for your courses, or ensure a top score on a college entrance exam, the resources below can help you reach your goal.
+If you need to pass an important test, get extra help for your courses, or ensure a top score on a college entrance exam, the resources found here can help you reach your goal.

 - College Placement Preparation

-Click Login (upper right) to create an account.
+Register for an account and login at the bottom of the homepage.
 Then you can save tests, courses, and ebooks and come back to them.

 701-224-5450 (Main Library Desk)